7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	2. Version have an exploit?
 	3. Permissions on local software libaries used, executable PATH variable?
 - What services are running?
-	- What is running at high privileges
+	- What is running at high privileges?
+		- Should system or root be running that service?

 - In-House Applications
 - In-House Scripting
 	1. Hardcoded Credentials

+- Have you cleaned up?